defund-labs/defund/readme.md

 ## Invest In A Fund

-The following command is an example on investing in a dETF on Defund:
+The following command is an example on investing in a dETF on Defund via the Defund binary:

 ```